ArtFXDev/silex-doc/docs/user/basic-concepts/actions/conform.md

 title: Conform
 sidebar_position: 10
 ---
 To conform = Include your scenes and assets in the pipeline.
+This action rename you file and put it in the right folder. **It does not run any quality checks or check dependencies.**
 ## In Silex
 ![](../../../../static/img/user_guide/home_page/home_interface_conform.png)
 Conform button is in the home page.